AirSayy/Miya-beauty-salon/README.md

 This is a static website, so there are no opportunities for contributions from outside developers.

 ## Credits
-This website was developed by Airsay.
+This website was developed by Airsay

 ## License
 This website is licensed under the MIT License.